Nexmo/station/_documentation/voice/voice-api/overview.md

 > *Note*: If you do not wish to install Node in order to use the [Nexmo CLI](/tools) you can also create applications using the [Application API](/concepts/guides/applications)*

-Install and Setup the Nexmo CLI (Command Line Interface)
+Once you have installed NodeJS, you can install and setup the Nexmo CLI (Command Line Interface) as follows:

-Install the Nexmo CLI:

 ```bash
 $ npm install -g nexmo-cli